Multi-Issue Social Learning: Model

+In words, we consider the expected proportion of individuals to make a correct decision on issue $k$ and require that their weighted average be larger than $1-\epsilon$.

-To demonstrate the subtlety of the question let us consider two extreme network designs, where $E=N\times N$ or $E=\emptyset$.
-We argue that both are not $\epsilon$-optimal for small enough $\epsilon$.
-The fact that $E=N\times N$ is not optimal is a direct consequence of informational cascades and potential herding when signals are bounded (recall there are finitely many signals), whereas the case for $E=\emptyset$ is straightforward.
+Is there a social network that could mitigate information cascades for a given issue?
+Is there one which could mitigate this for multiple issues?
+To demonstrate the subtlety of the question, let us consider two extreme network structures, where $E=N\times N$ or $E=\emptyset$.
+We argue that both are not $\epsilon$-efficient for small enough $\epsilon$ and for any issue, no matter in what order the agents' decisions are made.
+The fact that $E=N\times N$ is not efficient is a direct consequence of informational cascades and potential herding when signals are bounded (which is the case whenever the number of signals is finite as in our model), whereas the case for $E=\emptyset$ is straightforward.

-An intuitive approach may be a hybrid of the two aforementioned approaches - to allow some agents to choose actions independently of each other (that is not to allow them to observe each other) and once sufficient observations have been made the optimal action becomes quite significant.
-We refer to this set of agents as the `guinea-pigs'.
-Following the set of guinea-pigs we allow all subsequent agents to observe all agents.
-This approach also fails as the order at which the agents arrive is random and so one cannot designate the set of guinea-pigs a-priori.

-In this paper we focus on the following fundamental social learning challenge where $A=S=\Theta = \{0,1\}\ $,$\ 0 < \delta \leq 0.5$, $G_{\theta}(\theta)=0.5+\delta$, $U(\theta,\theta) = 1$ and $U(\theta,1-\theta)=0$ for all $\theta \in \{0,1\}$.
-Our results all discuss the design of $\epsilon$-optimal social networks for sufficiently large societies under different assumptions on the (random) order of arrival : (1) the agents arrive according to a permutation that is uniformly chosen among all permutations, (2) agents arrive according to some order that is set be an adversary who knows the graph structure, and (3) agents arrive according to a some arbitrary, but non-adversarial, random order.

-The basic network structure we propose will also do well when we extend the model beyond the binary and beyond the symmetric case, although the exact size of the required population, $N$, as a function of $\epsilon$, the required proximity to optimality, may change.